Ktoxcon/ordo/README.md

 But there's a deeper layer.

-For fans of Warhammer 40,000, Ordo also nods to the secretive and powerful branches of the Imperium like the Ordo Hereticus or Ordo Xenos dedicated to maintaining order in a universe of relentless chaos.
-Much like them, this app has one goal: to protect you from the heresy of disorganization.
+For fans of [Warhammer 40K](https://en.wikipedia.org/wiki/Warhammer_40,000), Ordo also nods to the secretive and powerful branches of the Imperium like the [Ordo Hereticus](https://warhammer40k.fandom.com/wiki/Ordo_Hereticus) or [Ordo Xenos](https://warhammer40k.fandom.com/wiki/Ordo_Xenos) dedicated to maintaining order in a universe of relentless chaos.
+Much like them, this app has one goal: to protect from the heresy of disorganization.

 ### Why a Monorepository?